bambooforest/life_of_p/README.md

 In what follows, we undertake several analyses including:

--   investigating the cross-linguistic frequency of labial segments including /p/ and /b/ in a large sample of the world’s languages
+- Investigating the cross-linguistic frequency of labial segments including /p/ and /b/ in a large sample of the world’s languages
--   examining how common the contrastive feature labial is in the documented phonological inventories of the world
+- Examining how common the contrastive feature labial is in the documented phonological inventories of the world
--   identifying the presence of labial segments in ancient and reconstructed languages
+- Identifying the presence of labial segments in ancient and reconstructed languages
--   looking at labials in language families from a diachronic perspective, i.e., investigating whether they are prominent or not within large language families for which we have robust computational phylogenetics data
+- Looking at labials in language families from a diachronic perspective, i.e., investigating whether they are prominent or not within large language families for which we have robust computational phylogenetics data

 # Analyses